NegarMov/DRL_Algorithms/README.md

 <details>
   <summary><h3>Tabular Q-Learning</h3></summary>

-  This algorithm uses a Q-table to store action values, hence is only suitable for environment with small discrete state spaces.
+  This algorithm uses a Q-table to store action values, making it suitable only for environments with small discrete state spaces.
-  During the training, actions are chosen using an epsilon-greedy policy for exploration-exploitation balance.
+  During training, actions are chosen using an epsilon-greedy policy to balance exploration and exploitation.
-  Additionally, learning rate decay is adopted to achieve a more stable convergence.
+  Additionally, learning rate decay is employed to achieve more stable convergence.

   **Results** \
-  Training reward plots on FrozenLake (slippery and non-slippery environments):
+  Training reward plots for the FrozenLake environment:

   <table align="center">
       <tr>